Guidance

 Guidance on conditions for which over the counter items should not routinely be prescribed in primary care

-See Northamptonshire Emollient Guidelines
+See Northamptonshire Northamptonshire Emollients Guidelines

 Emollients for Mild Dry Skin

-Creams containing paraffin: |
+Creams containing paraffin |

-Epimax® Moisturising Cream Flexi-dispenser 500g Zerocream® pump 500g
+Epimax® Moisturising Cream Flexi-dispenser 500g Zerocream® Pump 500g

 |

-Creams/lotions containing Colloidal Oatmeal: |
+Creams/lotions containing Colloidal Oatmeal |

-Epimax® Oatmeal Cream Flexi-dispenser 500g Zeroveen® pump 500g
+Epimax® Oatmeal Cream Flexi-dispenser 500g Zeroveen® Pump 500g

 |